Meet Dean James Pritchett

 Assistant Dean for Teaching Practice and Academic Programs

 Matt Camper is the Assistant Dean for Teaching Practice and Academic Programs in the College of Agriculture and a holds a Senior Teaching Appointment in the Department of Bioagricultural Sciences and Pest Management.
 His scope of work includes coordinating curriculum development and new program development in CAS, as well as assisting departments in adopting high impact teaching practices and evaluating teaching effectiveness.
 He is a passionate champion of the continuum of care for CSU students and on an inclusive and affirming environment for our students, faculty, and staff especially as it relates to the classroom and curriculum.
-Mr. Camper is an entomologist, current director of The CSU Bug Zoo is a live arthropod collection that meets with over 10,000 students and community members from nearly 50 different schools and multiple other events across the state.
-Mr. Camper is also the faculty sponsor for the Gillette Entomology club (the oldest continuously run student club at Colorado State University).
+Camper is an entomologist, current director of The CSU Bug Zoo is a live arthropod collection that meets with over 10,000 students and community members from nearly 50 different schools and multiple other events across the state.
+He is also the faculty sponsor for the Gillette Entomology club (the oldest continuously run student club at Colorado State University).

 Assistant Dean of Academic Advising and Student Success